tarynpatterson/nashville-businesses-in-black-communities/README.md

 ![Nashville Businesses in Black Communities - Tableau Dashboard](https://github.com/tarynpatterson/nashville-businesses-in-black-communities/blob/main/images/NBBC_Dashboard.PNG)

+I was able to create the above dashboard to analyze my findings.There are also a large amount of gas stations, convenience stores, supply warehouses, bars, and music stores/studios. .
+It’s no surprise with Nashville being a major tourist area and medical hub that restaurants and medical services are high on the list, and the businesses in predominantly Black Communities reflect that.
+Someone looking for employment in these immediate communities would find ample options in these 2 fields.

+I found there were not a lot of entertainment or attractions.
+There were also not a lot of book stores, non-profits, or other niche-market businesses.
+Someone wanting to invest in these communities and open a business that would stand out among the rest or not have much competition might want to look into going into these fields, or using the dashboard to find a business not yet represented in these communities.

 *Back to [Contents](#Contents)*

 ### **Use Case Scenario 1**
-An auto-machanic has been primarily working out of her home garage, but is looking to expand to add a Black-owned brick and mortar location in her community.
+An auto machanic has been primarily working out of her home garage, but is looking to expand to add a Black-owned brick and mortar location in her community.
 She lives in the South Antioch, Tennessee area, near census tract 156.30.
 She uses the dashboard "type" drop-down menu to first get an idea of where auto services are located in predominantly Black communities.

 ![Auto Services Search](https://github.com/tarynpatterson/nashville-businesses-in-black-communities/blob/main/images/auto%20services.PNG)